parmegv/leap_doc/docs/platform/troubleshooting.md

 Bigcouch membership
 -------------------

-* Do all nodes show up both in and ?
+* All nodes configured for the provider should appear here:

+    curl -s --netrc-file /etc/couchdb/couchdb.netrc -X GET 'http://127.0.0.1:5986/nodes/_all_docs'

+* All configured nodes should show up under "cluster_nodes", and the ones online and communicating with each other should appear under "all_nodes".
+This example output shows the configured cluster nodes `couch1.bitmask.net` and `couch2.bitmask.net`, but `couch2.bitmask.net` is currently not accessible from `couch1.bitmask.net`

-    curl --netrc-file /etc/couchdb/couchdb.netrc 'http://127.0.0.1:5984/_membership'
+    curl -s --netrc-file /etc/couchdb/couchdb.netrc 'http://127.0.0.1:5984/_membership'
+    {"all_nodes":["bigcouch@couch1.bitmask.net"],"cluster_nodes":["bigcouch@couch1.bitmask.net","bigcouch@couch2.bitmask.net"]}

 Databases
 ---------

+* Following output shows all neccessary DBs that should be present.
+Note that the `user-0123456....` DBs are the data stores for a particular user.

+    curl -s --netrc-file /etc/couchdb/couchdb.netrc -X GET 'http://127.0.0.1:5984/_all_dbs' ["customers","identities","sessions","shared","tickets","tokens","user-0","user-9d34680b01074c75c2ec58c7321f540c","user-9d34680b01074c75c2ec58c7325fb7ff","users"]

 Design Documents
 ----------------